efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 Some eslint-plugin-vue linting rules actually enforce using the self-closing syntax.

 ## Handling Vue Properties
-Let's take some examples with a bogus Quasar component (we will call it QBogus) that supports the properties below.
+Let's take some examples with a bogus Efuzy component (we will call it QBogus) that supports the properties below.
 We will discuss each of the types of Vue properties in the below sections.

 | Vue Property | Type | Description |
 | --- | --- | --- |